nikitavoloboev/markdown-parser/CONTRIBUTING.md

-# Contributing
+# Contributing to Markdown Parser
-Thank you for wanting to make markdown parser better.
+There are many ways you can contribute.
 You can:
 - Make suggestions and file bugs in [Issues](../../issues/).
 - Fix issues and add features with [Pull Requests](../../pulls/).